-- You’ll have greater borrowing capacity
+- There is more chance have the borrowing capacity

 - Limited Resources: It is very difficult for a single businessman to make more capital.

-- Lack of Public Faith: As the partnership concern is not subject to any regulation and no legal formation and functioning, the people have less faith in such organisation coupled with the fact that every now and then people listen to the dissolution of such partnership concerns.
-Moreover, people are note aware of the exact position of the business of the partnership, the reason is that the accounts of partnership concerns are not published.
+- Lack of Public Faith: As the partnership concern is not subject to any regulation and no legal formation and functioning, the people have less faith in such organization coupled with the fact that every now and then people listen to the dissolution of such partnership concerns.
+Moreover, people are not aware of the exact position of the business of the partnership, the reason is that the accounts of partnership concerns are not published.

 - Restricted Enterprise: As the unlimited liability covers even the private fortune of the partners, the partners are bound to be over-cautious.
 This restricts enterprise.
 In fact, the liability of an individual partner may be regarded as excessive for most purposes.
 Therefore, the partnership form of business organization tends to be useful only for small-scale business, such as retail trade, a modern sized mercantile house, or very small manufacturing business.